VMware expands hybrid cloud strategy with series of announcements at VMworld

 While none of these tools are ground-breaking by any means, they give VMware a comprehensive set of solutions for customers to manage their hybrid environments, and continue the shift from their core virtual machine roots.

 Keep in mind, they are hardly alone in coming up with this approach.
-This is a similar strategy being employed by other legacy vendors including IBM, HPE, Red Hat and corporate parent Dell/EMC — VMware is an independent, publicly-traded entity that is part of the Dell/EMC federation.Featured Image: Colin Anderson/Getty Images
+This is a similar strategy being employed by other legacy vendors including IBM, HPE, Red Hat and corporate parent Dell/EMC — VMware is an independent, publicly traded entity that is part of the Dell/EMC federation.Featured Image: Colin Anderson/Getty Images

 0